-Samantha Crow, Administrative Assistant II, provides administrative support for research and extension programs, the WSU Department of Crop and Soil Sciences, Washington Oilseed Cropping Systems, and the Lind Dryland Research Station.
+Samantha Crow, Program Specialist 2, provides administrative support for research and extension programs, the WSU Department of Crop and Soil Sciences, Washington Oilseed Cropping Systems, and the Lind Dryland Research Station.
 She is responsible for preparing materials for publications, organizing the annual Lind Field Day, and editing the annual Department of Crop and Soil Sciences Dryland Field Day Abstracts.
-Samantha manages the budgets for research grants, maintains multiple Internet web sites, and conducts a myriad of other duties to keep projects flowing smoothly.
+Samantha manages the budgets for research grants, purchases supplies, maintains multiple web sites, and conducts a myriad of other duties to keep projects flowing smoothly.

 Bruce Saueris Farm Manager of the Lind Station.
 Bruce works closely with several scientists and technicians to establish and maintain experiment plots.
 He is responsible for conducting field operations, maintenance and repair of equipment, and supervision of all day-to-day activities at the Station.
 Bruce holds a B.S. degree in horticulture from the University of Idaho.

-Steve Schofstoll is a Technical Assistant III in the research program.
+Steve Schofstoll is an Agricultural Research Technologist 2 in the research program.
 He regularly monitors soil water dynamics in field experiments using neutron attenuation and gravimetric methods, obtains numerous field and laboratory measurements, and conducts a wide range of other duties.
 Steve is responsible for statistical analysis of data and constructing figures and tables for presentations and publications.
 He holds a B.S. in agronomy from Washington State University.

 Dr. Surendra Singh is the director of the Lind Station and a crop and soil scientist in the Department of Crop and Soil Sciences.